 The left side brain damage caused right side paralysis (which was his dominant side).
 Seth also sustained many fractures.
 He suffered many setbacks and remained in the acute stage for three months.
-On Christmas Eve, that all began to turn around as he began to make progress.
+On Christmas Eve, everything began to turn around as he began to make progress.
 While in the hospital for five months, he could only communicate by signing 'yes' or 'no.' After 10 months, he was able to text minimally.
 Though he was not able to write, at that time, he did begin making progress in his speech.

 We fully believe he will regain all of this over time.
 He has already come so far in his recovery and proven the doctors wrong in their prognosis.
 He is a living, breathing miracle today and proof that you CAN overcome if you just keep fighting.
 Seth's favorite thing to say was always, "Pain lasts for a moment, but quitting lasts forever so PUSH through it!"
 His dad said it well when he said, "Seth, you marched across the Valley of the Shadow of Death and walked up to the door of death and carved 'Seth was here!' and lived to tell about it."